How I brought LCP down to under 350 ms for Google-referred users on my website

 A simple page that prefetches a specified URL the same way Google does.
 Very useful, because you don’t need to wait until your page is indexed and presented in search results, on high positions.

 When combined with the Network tab in Chrome Developer Tools, you can easily see exactly what HTTP requests are being performed after prefetching is triggered.
-I recommend using the Other filter because this is where SXG traffic goes.
+To see only the SXG traffic, use the Other filter.

 Curl

-This well-known tool allows you to see the raw SXG response.
+This well-known tool allows you to see the raw, HTTP-wrapped SXG response.
 Just specify the appropriate Accept HTTP header:

 $ curl -siH "Accept: application/signed-exchange;v=b3" \